lgatto/lgatto.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About the author"
-excerpt: "About Laurent Gatto."
+excerpt: "More information about Laurent Gatto"
 modified: 2015-05-01
 comments: false
 author_profile: true